-Perhaps the greatest challenge for Toyako is the architecture of the G8 summit and system itself.
-Already a centre of global governance that many national governments, intergovernmental organizations and civil society want to part of, the G8 has responded at Toyako by inviting an unusually large number of participants to the summit, in ever changing combinations, through the summit's three days.
-But G8 members differ about how far, how fast and how the G8 should further integrate its now established O5 partners, or even make them full members of a new G13 as France's Sarkozy and Britain's Brown have publicly proposed or along with Egypt in a G14 that Sakozy has now suggested.
-G8 leaders must also decide whether to extend the Gleneagles dialogue beyond 2008 and steer the Heiligendamm Process which will issue an interim report to the summit in 2008 and a final report in 2009.
-And for 2010, the G8 has during the past decade has made 23 ambitious commitments to be reached in eight areas, including reducing emissions of greenhouse gases.
-The greatest drama and defining test of Toyako in 2008 will thus be whether it can move a reluctant America and the major ecological powers of China, India, Brazil, Mexico and South Africa towards accepting binding targets to control their climate changing activity in the years ahead.
+Perhaps the greatest challenge for Toyako after climate change was the architecture of the G8 summit and system itself.
+Already a centre of global governance that many national governments, intergovernmental organizations and civil society wanted to part of, the G8 had responded at Toyako by inviting an unusually large number of leaders to participate in the summit, in ever changing combinations, through the summit's three days.
+But G8 members differed about how far, how fast and how the G8 should further integrate its now established O5 partners, or even make them full members of a new G13 as France's Sarkozy and Britain's Brown have publicly proposed or in a G14 with Egypt that Sakozy had now suggested.
+G8 leaders also had to decide whether to extend the Gleneagles dialogue beyond 2008 and steer the HP which would issue an interim report to the summit in 2008.
+And for 2010, the G8 had during the past decade made 23 ambitious commitments to be reached in eight areas, including reducing emissions of greenhouse gases.
+The greatest drama and defining test of Toyako in 2008 was thus whether it could move a reluctant America and the major ecological powers of China, India, Brazil, Mexico and South Africa towards accepting binding targets to control their climate changing activity in the years ahead.